kyleroberts27/Machine-Learning/README.md

 As you can see, there is a `st.selectbox` drop down, for a user to chose one of the stocks within the list (currently SBUX is selected).
 This the same for all the pages, apart from 'Home' and 'Clusters'.

+To then close the application and stop its execution the user, within the terminal, clicks `Ctrl + C`.